alshedivat/al-folio/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: PhD Student, Neubauer Family Economics and Public Policy Program \n (The Fletcher School and the Graduate School of Arts and Sciences at Tufts University)
+subtitle: Neubauer Family Economics and Public Policy Program
+subtitle: (The Fletcher School and the Graduate School of Arts and Sciences at Tufts University)

 profile: